 - Communication issues.

-Dementia can also effect thinking speed, movement, mood, judgement and speech.
+Dementia can also affect thinking speed, movement, mood, judgement and speech.

-Here are some top tips for looking after someone with dementia:
+Here are some top tips for looking after somebody with dementia:

 - Knowledge is power.
-Take time to understand the challenges your loved one is facing – These include issues with communication, movement, memory and stress.
-They may be easily confused by situations that we find ourselves in on a day to day basis, be patient and take extra time to consider what you’re loved one is going through.
+Take time to understand the challenges your loved one is facing.
+These can include issues with communication, movement, memory and stress.
+They may be easily confused by everyday situations.
+Above all, be patient.

-- Leave helpful reminders – Leave notes around the house.
-An example of this could be leaving a note on the back of the bathroom door to remind your loved one to wash their hands.
+- Leave helpful reminders.
+Leave notes around the house in order to help with forgetfulness.
+For example, a note on the bathroom door could be a helpful reminder for your loved one to wash their hands.

-- Install safety devices – A Careline Alarm, gas detector and smoke alarm could save their life.
+- Install safety devices.
+A Careline Alarm, gas detector and smoke alarm could save their life.
 See our detailed guide to safety devices for those suffering with dementia.

-- Maintain good health and nutrition – Although there’s no cure for dementia, keeping up a healthy and balanced diet will ensure a better quality of life and reduce the risk of other health issues.
+- Maintain good health and nutrition.
+Although there’s no cure for dementia, keeping a healthy, balanced diet will improve quality of life and reduce the risk of other health issues.
 We know it can be difficult to keep up with ever-changing advice on healthy eating.
 That’s why we’ve written this helpful guide to misconceptions about healthy eating.

-Arthritis is a common health condition among elderly people, which causes pain and inflammation in one or more of the joints.
+Arthritis is one of the most common health conditions among elderly people, which causes pain and inflammation in one or more of the joints.
 Around 10 million people in the UK suffer from arthritis.
 Much like dementia, there are different types of arthritis, the most common being osteoarthritis and rheumatoid arthritis.
-Symptoms can differ from person to person, and they will depend on what joint is affected.
+Symptoms can differ from person to person, and will also depend on which joint is affected.

 The most common symptoms of arthritis are: